What I Need to Know about Incident Reporting

 Hazard

 Safety is everyone's responsibility!
-If you identify a hazard that cannot be immediately and permanently eliminated (e.g. a cord over a walkway that poses a tripping hazard), you must report it immediately to your supervisor/manager via the University's Hazard Reporting System.
+If you identify a hazard (including potential risks of sexual harassment), you are encouraged to report it immediately to your supervisor/manager via the University's Hazard Reporting System.
 All relevant hazards should be communicated within the workgroup to ensure the hazard does not reoccur.

 When should I report?